JiaGUOCV/JiaGUOCV.github.io/index.md

 ## Research Interest

 My research interests include new techniques in modelling and identification of dynamic systems and data-driven computing methods for structures, soil and fluids, with the goal of contributing to disaster prevention and mitigation.
-These research topics straddle computational mechanics and engineering science, combined with knowledge of Bayesian Inference, artificial Intelligence, as well as Smart Sensing technologies.
+These research topics straddle computational mechanics and engineering science, combined with knowledge of Bayesian Inference, Artificial Intelligence, as well as Smart Sensing technologies.
 I also have expertise in Structural Health Monitoring of large-scale bridges and high-rise buildings.

-## Lectures
+## Courses
-- Applied Mechanics (In Japanese)
+- Applied Mechanics (in Japanese)
-- Structural Analysis (In Japanese)
+- Structural Analysis (in Japanese)
-- Experimental Soil Mechanics (In Japanese)
+- Experimental Soil Mechanics (in Japanese)
-- Reinforced Concrete Design (In Japanese)
+- Reinforced Concrete Design (in Japanese)
 - Geo-Disaster Risk Reduction and Prevention

 ## Selected Publications